Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 model(s) to be saved out.

-To resume a previously interrupted or completed training run, use the `--resume` flag and make sure to specify the previously used `run-id`.
+To resume a previously interrupted or completed training run, use the `--resume` flag and make sure to specify the previously used run ID.

-If you would like to re-run a previously interrupted or completed training run and re-use the same run-id (in this case, overwriting the previously generated artifacts), then use the `--force` flag.
+If you would like to re-run a previously interrupted or completed training run and re-use the same run ID (in this case, overwriting the previously generated artifacts), then use the `--force` flag.

 #### Loading an Existing Model